Louise of France: Cause of beatification and canonization

-The process of Thérèse of Saint Augustine's beatification took place between 1855 and 1867.
+The process of Thérèse de Saint-Augustine's beatification took place between 1855 and 1867.
 Her cause was formally opened on 16 December 1902, granting her the title of Servant of God.
-The process (required at the time) of non-cult takes place in 1885–1886.
-The process of sanctity was conducted in 1891–1892, and the process of the virtues held from 1896 to 1904.
+The process (required at the time) of non-cult took place in 1885–1886.
+The process of sanctity was conducted in 1891–1892 and the process of the virtues from 1896 to 1904.
 The decree validating these processes was published on 28 November 1906.

 Clerics resumed steps toward Thérèse's canonization in Rome under new protocols on 13 December 1985.
 An association was founded in January 1986 to support the cause of her beatification.
 The decree of the heroic virtues of Thérèse of Saint Augustine was published on 18 December 1997, declaring her venerable.
-To date, only lack of an officially recognized miracle attributed to her to be declared "Blessed".
+Inly lack of an officially recognised miracle attributed to her is lacking for her to be declared “Blessed”.